Robert Chesley

 The broadcast of the play on Hollywood radio generated controversy when a right-wing minister filed a complaint with the Federal Communications Commission.
 They eventually ruled that the broadcast was “patently offensive” and compelled the government to bring in restrictions on the distribution of queer material.
 Chesley’s impassioned response highlighted the dangerous consequences of this censorship.

-A speech on the AIDS crisis by Robert Chesley at ‘Epidemic: Centre Stage’, 1987.
+A speech by Robert Chesley at ‘Epidemic: Centre Stage’, 1987.

 On April 27th 1987, Chesley made a powerful appeal for sex positivity and acceptance at a fundraiser run by Gay Men’s Health Crisis.